1. La Rhune

 2. The coastal path

-Beaches to creeks, cliffs to headlands, from Bidart to Saint-Sébastien, Talaia, the Basque coastal path, gives you 54km of sign-posted, protected, accessible walking along with endless panoramic views of the coast and sea.
+From beaches to creeks, cliffs to headlands, from Bidart to Saint-Sébastien, Talaia, the Basque coastal path, gives you 54km of waymarked, protected, accessible walking along with endless panoramic views of the coast and sea.
 Our favourite stretch: the rocky coastal path between Ciboure and Hendaye.

 3. The Kakuetta Gorges